 - Do not get the dressing wet under any circumstances

-Find out more about ingrowing toenail removal and the podiatric treatments and services available to you today by completing our online enquiry form or by calling our Private Patient team on 01580 363158.
+Find out more about ingrowing toenail removal and the podiatric treatments and services available to you today by completing our online enquiry form or by contacting our Private Patient team via Livechat or on 01580 363158.